KoPlayz/ArchUtils/README.md

 # Archutils Rescue DVD

-The Archutils Rescue DVD is a toolkit designed for system rescue, maintenance, and recovery, it has a wide range of utilities such as archinstall, gparted, openssh, etc.
+The Archutils Rescue DVD is a modified [Archlinux](https://archlinux.org)  iso designed for system rescue, maintenance, and recovery, it has a wide range of utilities such as archinstall, gparted, openssh, etc.
 You can view all the tools below.